dirkleas/miditoyz/README.md

 # miditoyz

-a command line (cli) hacks (h4x) for your midi song collection, initially focusing on the [Yamaha Clavinova CVP-809GP](https://usa.yamaha.com/products/musical_instruments/pianos/clavinova/cvp-809gp/index.html)
+command line (cli) hacks (h4x) for your midi song collection, initially focusing on the [Yamaha Clavinova CVP-809GP](https://usa.yamaha.com/products/musical_instruments/pianos/clavinova/cvp-809gp/index.html)

 why? are you sitting on a collection of a bunch of folders full of midi song files you've purchases, scavenged, or inherited? here are some tools to wrangle and enjoy them. great collections are free of duplicate copies of songs stashed in multiple places with different file names -- this project can help with that. big collections need to be cataloged and easily searched with simple ways to create song playlists which reference, but don't make more copies of your songs -- again, this project has your back!